 Adobe issued five security bulletins today affecting the following products:

 Adobe Acrobat and Reader (47x priority 2 CVEs)

 Adobe Creative Cloud Desktop (2x priority 3 CVEs)

-Depending on which version of Flash Player you have, please review the Adobe security bulletin or Microsoft bulletin (link to be added when available) as appropriate and apply the recommended updates.
-Google Chrome users will have the updated installed automatically alongside the updated version of Google Chrome which will most likely be made available by Google either later today or in the next 1 to 2 days.
+The priority ratings are explained in this link.
+Depending on which version of Flash Player you have, please review the Adobe security bulletin or Microsoft bulletin as appropriate and apply the recommended updates.
+Google Chrome users will have the updated version installed automatically later this week.

-If you use any of the above Adobe products, please review the security bulletins linked to above and apply the necessary updates.
+If you use any of the above-mentioned Adobe products, please review the security bulletins linked to above and apply the necessary updates.
 The Flash update should be installed as soon as possible since exploit kits (defined) tend to take advantage of newly disclosed vulnerabilities very quickly.

 You can monitor the availability of security updates for most your software from the following websites (among others) or use Secunia PSI:

 US Computer Emergency Readiness Team (CERT) (please see the “Information on Security Updates” heading of the “Protecting Your PC” page):

 A further useful source of update related information is the Calendar of Updates.
 News/announcements of updates in the categories of General Software, Security Software and Utilities are available on their website.
 The news/announcements are very timely and (almost always) contain useful direct download links as well as the changes/improvements made by those updates (where possible).